dwp/dataworks-aws-corporate-data-ingestion/docs/troubleshooting-failures.md

 When a step on the cluster has failed, the first place to look is cloudwatch (log group `/app/corporate-data-ingestion/step_logs`)

-This will surface some information from spark to indicate why the failure has occurred, such as:
+This can provide some information from spark to indicate why the failure has occurred, such as:
 ```
 2023-06-28 14:51:53,768 corporate-data-ingestion ERROR